piif/arddude/Eclipse.Howto.md

 * Select menu "File -> New -> Project" then "C/C++ Project" in "C/C++" section
 * Then choose type "Managed C/C++ project" (not "Makefile project")
-* In the next widow, choose a name, select a project folder (in ~/Arduino if you want to stay compatible with Arduino IDE), choose the type "Empty project" in "Makefile project" section and leave empty the toolchain choice.
+* In the next window, choose a name, select a project folder (in ~/Arduino if you want to stay compatible with Arduino IDE), choose the type "Empty project" in "Makefile project" section and leave empty the toolchain choice.
 * Click "Finish" and your project should appear in the left panel (if not, you certainly have to edit your current working set).